Iran Under Pressure to Release Woman Who Stripped Down to Underwear

 Amnesty International has called on Iran to release a young woman who stripped to her underwear in what was perceived on social media as an extreme protest against the country’s strict Islamic dress code.

 “Pending her release, authorities must protect her from torture and other ill-treatment, and ensure access to family and lawyer.
 Allegations of beatings and sexual violence against her during arrest need independent and impartial investigations.
-Those responsible must held to account,” it added.
+Those responsible must held to account,” it said.

-But on Tuesday, Iranian government spokesperson Fatemeh Mohajerani said, “Instead of viewing this issue under a security lens, we are rather looking at it with a social lens and seek to solve the problems of this student as a troubled individual.”
+But on Nov.
+5, Iranian government spokesperson Fatemeh Mohajerani said, “Instead of viewing this issue under a security lens, we are rather looking at it with a social lens and seek to solve the problems of this student as a troubled individual.”

 She said the student had been transferred from a police station to a treatment center.

-Mohajerani added, “It is yet too soon to speak of this student’s return to university.
+Mohajerani added: “It is yet too soon to speak of this student’s return to university.
 According to a video published by her husband, she needs treatment and that needs to be completed before taking the next steps.”

 But several Iranian women’s rights activists claimed the incident was a deliberate protest against Iran’s Islamic dress code.

-Daughters of Persia, a women’s rights group posted the video of the latest incident on its Telegram channel and identified the woman on X as Ahoo Daryaei, a “courageous student at Tehran’s Science and Research University.”
+Daughters of Persia, a women’s rights group, posted the video of the latest incident on its Telegram channel and identified the woman on X as Ahoo Daryaei, a “courageous student at Tehran’s Science and Research University.”

 ‘Troubling Sign’